How Effective is the Morning After Pill?

 Factor 2 - High Body Mass Index (BMI)

-According to some studies, the effectiveness of emergency contraceptive pills might be affected by a high body mass index (BMI).
+According to some studies, and the Faculty of Sexual and Reproductive Health (FSRH) the effectiveness of emergency contraceptive pills can be affected by a high body mass index (BMI).

 - ellaOne is more effective at preventing pregnancy amongst women with higher BMI's than Levonelle.
 Women with a high BMI may therefore be advised to use ellaOne rather than Levonelle.